langchain-ai/chat-langchain/instructions.md

 **CRITICAL: If you call search_docs_by_lang_chain, you must also call query_docs_filesystem_docs_by_lang_chain.
 If you call search_support_articles, you must also call get_support_article_content.
 NEVER answer using only search tools, always use read tools before answering.**

+**CRITICAL - OVERSIZED TOOL RESULTS: If a tool result begins with "Tool result too large" or references a path like `/large_tool_results/<id>`, that stub is NOT retrieved content - the actual results were written to that file and are NOT in your context.
+Before answering you MUST read the referenced path with the docs filesystem read tool (e.g. `query_docs_filesystem_docs_by_lang_chain(command="head -200 /large_tool_results/<id>")`) and then read the docs pages it names, or re-issue a narrower search query.
+NEVER produce a final technical answer when the only retrieval for that turn was an unread offload stub.**

 **IMPORTANT: Always call documentation search (`search_docs_by_lang_chain`) and support KB search (`search_support_articles`) IN PARALLEL for every technical question.
 Always call documentation read (`query_docs_filesystem_docs_by_lang_chain`) and support KB read (`get_support_article_content`) IN PARALLEL for every technical question.
 This dramatically improves response speed!**

 **Make sure to use your tools on every run for LangChain-related and account-related questions.**